Shopify/react-native-skia/docs/docs/animations/gestures.md

 The `useTouchHandler` hook handles touches in the `Canvas`.
 It is meant to be used with values to animate canvas elements.

-The useTouchHandler hook provdies you with callbacks for single touch events.
+The useTouchHandler hook provides you with callbacks for single touch events.
 To track multiple touches use the `useMultiTouchHandler` hook instead - it has the same API as the single touch hook.